clarus/redux-ship-devtools/README.md

 * vertically: effects run sequence;
 * horizontally: effects run in parallel.

-Install the extension and go on the [demo page](https://clarus.github.io/redux-ship/) to see a live example.
+Install the extension and go to the [demo page](https://clarus.github.io/redux-ship/) to see a live example.

 ## Install
 ### For Chrome